leonardocfwd/stmtprocessor/README.md

 * Click on the Send File button.
 * A modal pop-up will be opened showing the results.

+You can find some test files to upload in the `tests/e2e/files` folder.
+Feel free also to use your own files.

 ### Tests

 In order to execute the tests, you must have the following installed in your machine: